hakangndz/chair-shop/README.md

-It is a Portuguese chair shop place.
+It is a Portuguese local chair shop place.
 JS code for the basket will be added later.